vivshaw/vivshaw.github.io/_posts/blog/2017-02-09-electric-pentameter.md

 model.fit(X, y, nb_epoch=30, batch_size=128, callbacks=callbacks)
 ```

-If all went well, you should find yourself staring at something like this:
+If all went well, you should find yourself staring at something like this (and stare you indeed shall, as it will take a while to train):

 ```
   128/94604 [..............................] - ETA: 1778s - loss: 4.1734
   256/94604 [..............................] - ETA: 1265s - loss: 4.1566
   [...]
   94464/94604 [============================>.] - ETA: 1s - loss: 2.6441
   94592/94604 [============================>.] - ETA: 0s - loss: 2.6437
 Epoch 00000: loss improved from inf to 2.64364, saving model to weights-00-2.644.hdf5
 ```

  Be patient, especially if you're not running these computations with [CUDA](https://en.wikipedia.org/wiki/CUDA).
 I don't have an appropriate GPU, so it took my poor old ThinkPad 6-8 hours each time I wanted to train my model.
 So, make some tea and ponder the mysteries of the human experience, I guess.
 Once you've achieved a Zen-like tranquility and your model has finished training, I recommend saving the file with the best weights under an easily-accessible name, like `weights.hdf5`.

 ## Generating text